Introduction to C++

 Constructor

-is basically a function used for initialization.
+function used for initialization.

 Constructor overloading